All Ohioans age 12 and older are now eligible to receive the COVID-19 vaccine.

 Region 10A (Eastern Lakefront)

 Portage, Stark, Summit & Wayne counties

 A COVID-19 vaccine is a safe and effective way to prevent you from getting COVID-19 and is an important tool to help stop the pandemic.
 According to the CDC, getting a COVID-19 vaccine has many benefits, including:

-- Wearing masks and social distancing help reduce your chance of getting the virus or spreading it to others, but they are not enough.
-A vaccine is an added layer of protection that will work with your immune system to fight the virus if you are exposed.
+- A vaccine is an added layer of protection that will work with your immune system to fight the virus if you are exposed.

 - All vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19.

 - All vaccines that are still be developed will undergo careful testing and will only be made available if they are shown to make you less likely to get COVID-19.

 - Getting a COVID-19 vaccine may help keep you from getting seriously ill even if you do get COVID-19.